lombrosidade/agrippabot/README.md

   * Features
   * Repository file structure
   * Pre-requisites
-  * How to run the Application
+  * How to run the application
   * Tests

 ## Features
 The bot tweets a random line from previously sanitized text file containing all three volumes from John French's translation of Agrippa's Occult Philosophy.
-The text file can be found [here.](https://github.com/lombrosidade/agrippabot/data/agrippa.txt) The code is located in the [src](https://github.com/lombrosidade/agrippabot/src) folder.
+The text file can be found [here.](https://github.com/lombrosidade/agrippabot/blob/main/data/agrippa.txt) The code is located in the [src](https://github.com/lombrosidade/agrippabot/blob/main/src) folder.